 The family may terminate the tenancy in a project-based unit at any time after the first 24 months of occupancy.
-The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to the PHA.
-If the family wishes to move with continued tenant-based assistance, the family must contact the PHA to request the rental assistance prior to providing notice to terminate the lease.
+The family must give advance written notice to the owner in accordance with the lease and provide a copy of such notice to OHA.
+If the family wishes to move with continued tenant-based assistance, the family must contact OHA to request the rental assistance prior to providing notice to terminate the lease.